 (2) The claim is to be in writing, setting out the grounds on which it is claimed that the public sector standard has been breached.

-(3) A claim may be made in respect of a breach of a public sector standard established in respect of the recruitment, selection and appointment of employees only by a person who has applied unsuccessfully to the public sector body concerned —
+(3) Only the following persons may make a claim in respect of a breach of a public sector employment standard —

-(a) to be appointed to fill a vacancy, otherwise than from an appointment pool, for a period of 6 months or more, or for a period of less than 6 months if the vacancy was advertised on the basis that —
+(a) a person who has applied unsuccessfully to be appointed to fill a vacancy, otherwise than from an appointment pool or by way of acting movement or transfer —

+(i) for a period of more than 6 months; or

-(i) the period of the appointment could later be extended to 6 months or more; or
+(ii) for a period of 6 months or less if the vacancy was advertised on the basis that the period of the appointment could later be extended to more than 6 months or more or the person appointed could later become a permanent officer,

+and claims there has been a breach of the standard in relation to the process of appointment;

+(b) a person who has applied unsuccessfully to be appointed to fill a temporary vacancy, by way of acting movement —

+(i) for a period of more than 6 months; or

-(ii) the person appointed could later become a permanent officer;
+(ii) for a period of 6 months or less if the vacancy was advertised on the basis that the period of the appointment could later be extended to more than 6 months or more or the person appointed could later become a permanent officer,

-or
+and claims there has been a breach of the standard in relation to the process of appointment;

-(b) to be selected to form part of an appointment pool.
+(c) a person who has applied unsuccessfully to be selected to form part of an appointment pool, and claims there has been a breach of the standard in relation to the process of selection;

+(d) a person who has applied unsuccessfully to be appointed to fill a vacancy by way of transfer, or is being transferred, and claims there has been a breach of the standard in relation to the process of transfer.

 (4) A claim may be made otherwise than in respect of a reviewable decision only if, on the application of the person proposing to make the claim, the Commissioner —